-Drivers Meeting: Everyone in the pit area should attend the drivers meeting, lead by MGK Officials.
-During this meeting drivers and crew will be reminded of safety rules and be informed on the race event schedule and possibly # of laps.
-New drivers should pay close attention and ask questions!
+Drivers Meeting: When called, everyone in the pit area should attend the drivers meeting, lead by MGK Officials.
+During this meeting drivers and crew will be reminded of safety rules and be informed on the race event schedule and announcements.